Important Things with Demetri Martin

-and contained stand-up, prop comedy and musical comedy by Martin, as well as taped sketches.
+and contains stand-up, prop comedy and musical comedy by Martin, as well as taped sketches.
 Jon Stewart took an active role in editing the first few episodes.
 H. Jon Benjamin appeared in eight episodes and had a writing credit on seven as well.

 Recurring segments

 In addition to Demetri's unconventional style of stand-up comedy, which he has performed for many years, there are several recurring segments on the show including:

 Opening Act – In the opening of the show, Demetri Martin greets the audience and brings up the theme/topic of the show.
 This is followed with a short joke via flashcards.
 The card generally has play-buttons with a caption under them, which Demetri then reads and decides which one he will choose, usually "Jokes".

 Good, Bad, Interesting – Demetri presents a good, a bad and an interesting reaction to topics based on everyday life situations.

 This is... – Often used as a transition, this segment features a single humorous concept related to the show's topic in which one or more cast members will act out.

 Important Things Things – An infomercial narrated by Demetri in which imaginary products related to the show's topic are advertised for sale.
 The products are often comically impractical or unnecessary like the "Burning-Hand Potholder" featured in the Strategy episode.

 Demetrocles/Da Mici – In this segment, Demetri presents a humorous concept related to the show's topic as an ancient philosopher much like Socrates or Plato or an inventor like Da Vinci.

 Other Jokes – This segment consists of other jokes about the topic that weren't included in the Opening Act.

 New Expressions – In this segment Demetri is approached by a series of people that talk about different situations.
 Demetri responds to each person with an original saying/expression that applies to the situation.